aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 paper](http://www.ncbi.nlm.nih.gov/pubmed/21060816) (PubMed ID:
 21060816), which analyses the possible influence of human activity on spread of rabies virus amongst endemic dog populations in North Africa.

-#### 1. Write down one or more substantive questions we want to address with the analysis
+#### 1. Choose a question

-Always need to begin with this!
-It's a big help in guiding decision-making while carrying out the analysis.
+As discussed above, being aware of (ideally writing down) the specific, substantive questions you want to address with your analysis, is usually helpful for planning and carrying out your analysis.
+In particular, it can be a big help in guiding decision-making while carrying out the analysis (e.g. deciding which sequences to include, which to exclude, from your analysis.)

+In the context of a phylogenetic analysis, it is clearly useful if this question can be informed by estimation of parameter(s) of a phylogenetic model.

 In this case, we'll use again:

 *"What is the topology of a phylogenetic tree of rabies viruses from North Africa with viruses sampled from several different North African countries?"*

-#### 2. Collect an appropriate set of sequences
+#### 2. Collect sequences

+Clearly, the sequences you collect should be relevant to your substantive question i.e. data which should provide information on your parameters of interest.

 These could come from: